 Sources and Notes

-College-readiness definition: State has formal expectations for what students will need to know and be able to do in order to be admitted to state’s two-year and/or four-year postsecondary institutions and enroll in credit-bearing courses.
+College-readiness definition: State has formal expectations for what students will need to know and be able to do in order to be admitted to state’s two-year and/or four-year institutions and enroll in credit-bearing courses.
 State approaches to defining college readiness have been classified into the following categories: courses, skills, standards, and tests.
 Some states’ definitions may include elements that do not fall into categories established for this analysis.
-EPE Research Center annual state policy survey (2009-10 school year), 2009.
+EPE Research Center annual state policy survey (2008-09 school year), 2008.

 Work-readiness definition: K-12 education system has formal expectations for what high school students will need to know and be able to do in order to be prepared for work.
 State approaches to defining work readiness have been classified into the following categories: courses, skills, standards, and tests.
 Some states’ definitions may include elements that do not fall into categories established for this analysis.
 Ibid.